ahmedmehar/InterviewTask/README.md

 Upon selecting this option, the app fetches the list of arguments from the database.
 Finally, the retrieved arguments are displayed on the console for the user to view.

+DataBase: To Run this code, Connect with the right server, Make a database with the name 'InterviewTask'. create a table with table name 'Arguments' then create 2 column with name 'Variable1' & 'Variable1'.

 Ahmed Raza